Adam Grant (born Adam Kochanowicz) is a developer for Apple living in Menlo Park, California.

 In New York, he began working for a startup in New Jersey as a UX Developer/Designer.
 In 2012, he lead User Experience design for Debtdomain.com, a loan syndication company, later acquired by Ipreo in 2013.
 By January of 2014, after closely following the work of Eric Reis, Joshua Seiden, and Jeff Gotthelf, he started as a designer and front end developer at Neo, a company founded and/or operated by all three.
 There he worked as a Designer and Full Stack Developer, finally working on projects as a bonafide Rails engineer.

 In 2015, Sylviane and Adam decided to move to the Silicon Valley to be closer to family and work.
-And that's where our story leaves off.
+Shortly after moving, he starting working at Apple where he is now a Software Engineer in Retail Technology.